jerhabor/tutorlink/README.md

 ### 4.2 Achievement of User Stories

+> As a GCSE student, I would like the website to be easy to navigate so that I can see what it offers as quickly as possible.

+Achieved in features 2.1.1, 2.1.7, 2.2.7

+> As a tutor, I would love to see testimonials from people who have used been taught by us as this will help me in promoting it to other people.

+Achieved in feature 2.1.6

+> As a parent of both KS2 and 11+ students, I want to be able to sign up easily so that once I decide to do so, it is quickly over and done with.

+Achieved in features 2.1.1, 2.1.8, 2.2.6, 2.4.1, 2.5.2

+> As an A-Level student, there should be the option to choose between face-to-face and virtual tutoring.

+Achieved in feature 2.4.2
+(I did not add the option to the modal to allow discussion for flexibility in switching from face-to-face to online and vice versa.
+A great example is the COVI19 pandemic when only online sessions were permitted.)

+> As a parent of an 11+ student, I want your site to convince and reassure me in numerous ways why I should sign up.

+Achieved in features 2.1.6, 2.2.3, 2.2.4, 2.2.5

+> As an A-Level student, I would like to see the full list of tutors so that I can familiarise myself with my chosen tutor's background beforehand.

+Achieved in feature 2.3.2

+> As a GCSE student, Link subjects to any recommended revision material so that students can obtain them prior to the first session.

+Achieved in feature 2.4.4

 ### 4.3 Code Validation
 - **HMTL Code Validation** - All HTML documents namely [index.html](assets/testing/validation/home.JPG), [tutors.html](assets/testing/validation/tutors.JPG), [subjects.html](assets/testing/validation/subjects.JPG) and [contact.html](assets/testing/validation/contact.JPG) passed with no warning or errors using the [W3C HTML Validator](https://validator.w3.org/).